-Two Departments, One Library and Seven Librarians
+Two Departments, One Library and Nine Librarians

 The Architecture Department shares facilities with the History of Art Department in the Library.
 Together the two departments form one of the eight Faculties in the University’s School of Arts and Humanities.
 (Architecture at Cambridge is unique among UK universities in treating it as an Arts subject rather than part of Engineering, Technology or Social Science.)
 At the time Leslie Martin arrived in 1956, the Library was located on the first floor of number 5 Scroope Terrace in what is now called the Classroom.
 The Librarian at that time was a member of the non academic assistant staff.
 In the late fifties following the University’s review of teaching in the Faculty the post of Librarian was given greater importance with its establishment as an academic post and the Library was moved to its central position on the ground floor.